 - ✓ The reversal of the euro

-- A bottom in the RSI indicator
+- ✓ A bottom in the RSI indicator

 - A bottom in the MACD indicator

 Long-term charts are best used for keeping an eye on the big picture.
 When you see something that looks small on a long-term chart, use a short-term chart to magnify the time frame.
-Figure 11-2 magnifies the double top and momentum failure in Figure 11-1.
-When you look at the shorter-term chart, the momentum failure looks much clearer, and your decision-making therefore is enhanced.
+Figure 11-2 magnifies the double-top and momentum failure in Figure 11-1, and Figure 11-3 highlights the counter-trend rally that occurred as the double top was forming.
+When you look at the shorter-term chart, the momentum failure looks much clearer, and your decision making therefore is enhanced.

-Take your long-term charts seriously.
+Take your long-term charts seriously, but remain flexible.
 If you've been trading in a certain direction for weeks or months, you're bound to get a fairly good reversal.
 Any reversal can be big enough to change the long-term trend, so you can play every reversal as one that may be the big one.
-In Figures 11-1 and 11-2, the long-term charts were correct, even though the one-year chart was less sensitive.
+Figures 11-1 through 11-3 show how the currency markets can have fairly long-term moves in either direction, up or down, even though the dominant trend remains constant.